Atomicbunny/7k00_16s/README.md

-# 7k00_16s
+# _E. coli_ 16S Ribosome
-How to use Charmm-GUI to produce NAMD compatible pdb and psf files
+How to use Charmm-GUI to produce NAMD compatible PDB and PSF files

 ***Before doing anything, find and identify non-standard residues and ensure you know where they are in the molecule***

+Original file obtained from RCSB PDB: https://www.rcsb.org/structure/7k00
+1. Downloaded "PDB format-like files (.tar.gz) and extracted 7k00pdbbundle1.pdb
+2. Selected out Chain A, which corresponds to 16S ribosome.
+3. Resulting file is 7k00pdbbundle1edit.pdb.

 --- Charmm-GUI website: https://charmm-gui.org/ ---

- Instructions for use of Charmm-GUI for development of namd compatible pdb and psf files:
+ Instructions for use of CHARMM-GUI for development of NAMD compatible PDB and PSF files:

- 1: Download 7k00pdbbundle1edit.pdb (or whatever pdb file you wish), 7k00pbdbundle contains all data concerning the 16s subunit of the bacterial ribosome.  (while Charmm-GUI can pick out segments on it own, I did it manually for the provided file)

- 2:(if you have an account, just sign in) Create an account on Charmm-GUI , set your password.
+ 1:(if you have an account, just sign in) Create an account on CHARMM-GUI and set your password.

- 3: Select PDB reader and manipulator from the menu
+ 2: Select "input generator" link, then "PDB Reader & Manipulator" link.

- 4: Upload the pdb file that you want to convert
+ 3: Upload the PDB file that you want to convert and select the "Check/Correct PDB Format" button.

- 5: Click the arrow captioned next step at the bottom right of the screen, it may take a long time for large molecules (15-30 minutes max, avg time about 10 minutes)
+ 4: Click the arrow captioned next step at the bottom right of the screen.
+(Note: It may take a long time for large molecules, about 15-30 minutes max, avg time about 10 minutes).

- 6: Once loading is finished, it will automatically process segments out of the input, and give you options to modify the settings it generated.
+ 5: Once loading is finished, it will automatically process segments out of the input, and give you options to modify the settings it generated.
+We removed the Paromomycin (PAR) and Spermidine (SPD) but kept all nucleic acids, Mg(2+) ions, and crystal waters.
 Click the next step arrow once you are satisfied.
-(I used the settings it generated for convenience)

  7: You are given several options, but we are interested in one near the bottom titled Non-standard amino acid / RNA substitution, check the box next to it.